They

 say the phrase “thank you” is a magic word.
 They teach it to our nursery and

-lost its value.
-And then it has become none existent in a handful
+kindergarten children, but for us adults, the phrase has totally lost its value.
+And then it has become nonexistent in a handful

 appreciating what we have becomes a problem.